Amphitheatre of El Jem: History

-The amphitheatre of El Jem is the third amphitheatre built on the same place.
-The belief is that it was constructed by the local proconsul Gordian, who became emperor as Gordian III.
+The amphitheatre of El Jem is the third amphitheatre built in the same place.
+It is claimed that it was constructed by the local proconsul Gordian, who became emperor as Gordian II.
+However, no proconsul would have been in a position to commission such a building; furthermore, considering how brief Gordian II's "reign" was to be (a mere few weeks), it is surely impossible that he could have begun such a magnificent construction.
+What seems much more likely is that the young Gordian III was in fact born at Thysdrus, on his grandfather Gordian I's estates, and that as Emperor he intended the amphitheatre to be part of an embellishment of his home town, following in fact the example of Septimius Severus.
+After his death, his successors had neither reason nor inclination to complete these public works, so the amphitheatre remained unfinished.

 In the Middle Ages, it served as a fortress, and the population sought shelter here during the attacks of Vandals in 430 and Arabs in 647.
 In 1695, during the Revolutions of Tunis, Mohamed Bey El Mouradi made an opening in one of the walls to stop the resistance of the followers of his brother Ali Bey al-Muradi who gathered inside the amphitheater.

-It is believed that the amphitheatre was used as a saltpetre manufacture in the end of the 18th and in the 19th century.
+It is believed that the amphitheatre was used as a saltpetre factory at the end of the 18th and in the 19th century.
 Around 1850, the breach in the wall was enlarged by Ahmad I ibn Mustafa to approximately 30 m.
 In the second half of the 19th century, the structure was used for shops, dwellings, and grain storage.

 References in popular culture

-It was featured in films such as Monty Python's Life of Brian and the television series Long Way Down.
+It was featured in films such as Monty Python's Life of Brian and the television travel series Long Way Down.

 American sportswear company Nike used this location in 1996 to shoot a television commercial titled "Good vs Evil", which depicts a gladiatorial-style soccer game set in a Roman amphitheatre.
 Football players from around the world, including Eric Cantona, Ronaldo, Paolo Maldini, Luís Figo, Patrick Kluivert and Jorge Campos defend "the beautiful game" against a team of unsportsmanlike demonic warriors, which ends with Cantona receiving the ball from Ronaldo, pulling up his shirt collar as was his trademark, and delivering the final line, "Au Revoir", before striking the ball which punches right through the demon goalkeeper.

 The fourth episode of The Amazing Race 1 concluded at the amphitheatre.